rizqimtiaz/EcoOracle/README.md

 credits based on what the planet actually looks like today.

 This repository contains:

+- A production-grade Next.js 14 frontend (App Router, TypeScript, Tailwind, Recharts).
-  pipeline computing NDVI, canopy density, biomass, soil-carbon, moisture and thermal-anomaly indices, with per-ecosystem calibration.
+- A self-contained AI vision engine that simulates a Sentinel-2 / Planet pipeline computing NDVI, canopy density, biomass, soil-carbon, moisture and thermal-anomaly indices, with per-ecosystem calibration.
 - A simulated EVM-compatible blockchain layer (mint, transfer, retire,